DanielMontesD/quinyx_technical_test/README.md

 For Part 2, I simply checked that the data was complete and proceeded to manipulate the DataFrame using Pandas functions.

-5.Are there any other key experiences/notes that you would like us to know in regard to your experience in taking the test?
+5. Are there any other key experiences/notes that you would like us to know in regard to your experience in taking the test?

 I don't have much to add, except that it was great to revisit something I'm passionate about and see that I could successfully make it work.